1979 Chevy Caprice fuel

 • 10 POSTS

-Of course, if you don't have an electric fuel pump the original question "How do I check to see if the electric fuel pump and fuel regulator are working properly?"
-Wouldn't have been necessary to begin with.
+Of course, if you don't have an electric fuel pump the original question "How do I check to see if the electric fuel pump and fuel regulator are working properly?" wouldn't have been necessary to begin with.
 Oh, and by the way, you'll have a hard time doing much of anything with it if you remove the battery.

-Monday, May 19th, 2008 AT 8:03 AM
+May 19, 2008 at 8:03 AM

 PEAR69